-A student’s academic standing is determined by their Grade Point Average (GPA).
-Click here to see a video on how Grade Point Average (GPA) is calculated.
+A student’s academic standing is determined by their grade point average (GPA).
+Click here to see a video on how GPA is calculated.
 To learn more about how to calculate GPA, reference the Advising Equations document.Good Standing

 Students are considered to be in Good Standing if they are eligible to continue enrollment.Academic Warning

 When meeting with a student who is on Academic Warning, here are two resources you could use, to assist students with their academic success:Academic Suspension

 Academic Warning and Academic Suspension require calculations of a student’s Grade Point Deficit (GPD).Academic Probation

 See below for a helpful resource to better understand Academic Standing.Academic Standing Flow Chart

 If a student does not meet one or more of the three SAP standards, they will be placed on Progress Deficiency and will need to appeal in order to be eligible to continue enrollment.
 Students need to be mindful of the deadlines to submit a Continuation Appeal.

 - Click here for a flowchart on Satisfactory Academic Progress and the Appeals Process.